Regenerative tree growth: Markovian embedding of fragmenters, bifurcators, and bead splitting processes: Fragmenters and their embedding in fragmentation processes

-\begin{pf} Part (ii) follows easily from the (strong) homogeneous branching property of $\Pi$ and Corollary \ref{corstar}. \end{pf}
+\begin{pf} Part (ii) follows easily from the (strong) homogeneous branching property of $\Pi$ and Corollary~\ref{corstar}. \end{pf}

-Due to the natural embeddings provided by this proposition, we call the \msub\ $M^*$ with splitting density $f^*$ the {\em canonical \msub} associated with $\Pi$.
-In terms of the corresponding mass fragmentation $(|\Pi(t)|^\downarrow,t\ge 0)$ of asymptotic frequencies $|\Pi_i(t)|$, $i\ge 1$, ranked into decreasing order $|\Pi(t)|^\downarrow\in\cS^\downarrow$, the process $M^*$ describes the evolution of the mass of the fragment containing a randomly tagged particle.
+Due to the natural embeddings provided by this proposition, we call the fragmenter $M^*$ with splitting density $f^*$ the \emph{canonical fragmenter} associated with $\Pi$.
+In terms of the corresponding mass fragmentation $(|\Pi(t)|^\downarrow,t\ge0)$ of asymptotic frequencies $|\Pi_i(t)|$, $i\ge1$, ranked in decreasing order $|\Pi(t)|^\downarrow\in\mathcal{S}^\downarrow$, the process $M^*$ describes the evolution of the mass of the fragment containing a randomly tagged particle.
+We state more generally without assuming the existence of the densities $f$ and $f^*$: